Algebras of reduced $E$-Fountain semigroups and the generalized ample identity II: The generalized right ample identity

-is well defined.
+is well-defined.
 The linear transformation $\varphi$ is a homomorphism of $\Bbbk$-algebras if and only if $S$ satisfies the generalized right ample identity.
-If in addition $\trianglelefteq_{l}$ is contained in a principally finite partial order then $\varphi$ is an isomorphism of $\Bbbk$-algebras if and only if $S$ satisfies the generalized right ample identity. \end{thm}
+If in addition we assume that $\trianglelefteq_{l}$ is contained in a principally finite partial order, then $\varphi$ is an isomorphism of $\Bbbk$-algebras if and only if $S$ satisfies the generalized right ample identity. \end{thm}

 As already mentioned, in this paper we seek a deeper understanding of the generalized right ample identity.
-The first step is to observe that we can somewhat simplify this identity. \begin{lem} The semigroup $S$ satisfies the generalized ample identity if and only if it satisfies the identity
+The first step is to observe that we can somewhat simplify this identity - this was also observed independently by Peter R. Jones \cite[Proposition 2.9]{wang2023munn}. \begin{lem} Let $S$ be a reduced $E$-Fountain semigroup.
+The semigroup $S$ satisfies the generalized right ample identity if and only if it satisfies the identity

 for every $e\in E$ and $a\in S$. \end{lem}

 \begin{proof} If $S$ satisfies the generalized right ample identity, we can substitute $f=a^{\ast}$ and obtain the simplified identity.
 In the other direction, let $e,f\in E$ and $a\in S$ and set $a^{\prime}=af$.
 The simplified identity implies